 Source will be either Android or iOS (filtering this way is NOT advised when using live data feed for a React Native installation).

-For apps on SDK versions below 0.9.0, you can define React Native events in live data feed.
+For apps on SDK versions below 0.9.0, you can label React Native events in live data feed.

-To use live data feed effectively for event definition, you’ll need to identify your own User ID and use that as a filter to isolate events that you are triggering.
-The easiest way to find your User ID is to follow the instructions above for QAing events from Live data feed (Visual labeling > Launch >Debug in Live data feed).
+To use live data feed effectively for labeling events, you’ll need to identify your own User ID and use that as a filter to isolate events that you are triggering.
+The easiest way to find your User ID is to follow the instructions above for QAing events from Live data feed (Data > Live data feed).

 Once events are filtered appropriately, you can click around in a simulator/emulator or on a live device.
 Events may take up to 15 seconds to propagate to the Heap app, so it’s helpful to be deliberate and patient to avoid generating too many events at a time.